PratikBurkhawala/Game-2048/README.md

 # Game-2048
-This repository tries to implement the Game 2048 in Android using Jetpack Compose.
-It also uses libraries like Room DB and Kotlinx Serialization to save state of game when app is sent to background or app is killed etc.
+This repository tries to implement the Game 2048 in Android using Jetpack Compose with MVVM + Clean Architecture.
+With this it makes use of libraries like Room DB and Kotlinx Serialization to save state of game when app is sent to background or app is killed etc.

 You can download a sample app using link: https://bit.ly/3BIgkOq